Nepenthes rajah: Species specific

 As the size and shape of Nepenthes pitchers vary greatly between species, but little within a given taxon, it is not surprising that many infaunal organisms are specially adapted to life in only the traps of particular species.
 N. rajah is no exception, and in fact has two mosquito taxa named after it.
 Culex (Culiciomyia) rajah and Toxorhynchites (Toxorhynchites) rajah were described by Masuhisa Tsukamoto in 1989, based on larvae collected in pitchers of N. rajah on Mount Kinabalu three years earlier.
 The two species were found to live in association with larvae of Culex (Lophoceraomyia) jenseni, Uranotaenia (Pseudoficalbia) moultoni and an undescribed taxon, Tripteroides (Rachionotomyia) sp.
 No. 2.
 Concerning C. rajah, Tsukamoto noted that the "body surface of most larvae are covered in Vorticella-like protozoa".
-At present, nothing is known of this species with regards to its adult biology, habitat, or medical importance as a vector of diseases.
-The same is true for T. rajah; nothing is known of its biology except that adults are not haematophagous.

-Another species, Culex shebbearei, has also been recorded as an infaunal organism of N. rajah in the past.
+Another species, Culex shebbearei, has been recorded as an infaunal organism of N. rajah.
 The original 1931 record by F. W. Edwards is based on a collection by H. M. Pendlebury in 1929 from a plant growing on Mount Kinabalu.
 However, Tsukamoto notes that in light of new information on these species, "it seems more likely to conclude that the species [C. rajah] is a new species which has been misidentitied as C. shebbearei for a long time, rather than to think that both C. shebbearei and C. rajah n. sp. are living in pitchers of Nepenthes rajah on Mt.
 Kinabalu".

 Pests

 Not all interactions between Nepenthes and fauna are beneficial to the plant.
-Nepenthes rajah is sometimes attacked by insects which feed on its leaves and damage substantial portions of the lamina.
-Also, monkeys and tarsiers are known to occasionally rip pitchers open to feed on their contents.
+N. rajah is sometimes attacked by insects which feed on its leaves and damage substantial portions of the lamina.
+Monkeys and tarsiers occasionally rip pitchers open to feed on their contents.